 Our Beliefs

-Ascension is like a fireplace with a bright and warm fire.
+Ascension, as an Anglican parish, has an order of service for worship called a liturgy.
+The liturgy is based on the Book of Common Prayer.
+This liturgy is like a beautiful fireplace with a bright and warm fire.
+The fire inside the fireplace is the faith of the Church and the Presence of the Holy Spirit.
 A beautiful fireplace without fire warms and lightens no one.
-A fire without a fire place can grow wild.
-Ascension is a fireplace with a grand flame!
+A fire outside of structure can grow wild.
+Ascension is a fireplace with a grand flame.

 The Word of God

 We believe that the sixty-six books of the Bible are the inspired Word of God.
 The Bible is the final authority for all we believe and how we are to live.
-The Apocryphal books are 'books of the Church,' read for examples of life and manners, historical continuity between the covenants, and as aids for life and morals; but we do not apply them to establish any doctrine contrary to what is plan in the canonical Scriptures (Mt.
+The Apocrypha, or 'deutero-canonical books,' are 'books of the Church' that are read for examples of life, history, and morals.
+The whole Bible is read regularly in our public worship and private devotion (Mt.
 5:18; Jn.
 10:35; 17:17; 2 Tim.
 3:16–17; 2 Pet.
 1:20–21).

 The Trinity